Dialectical Behavioral Therapy (DBT)

 How It Was Developed

 Marsha Linehan was raised as a devout Catholic and was taught that “suffering makes you stronger.”
 This was something she firmly believed in and she applied this idea to her own life.
 But, she started to notice that for many of her patients, suffering did not make them stronger.
-It emotionally decimated that.
-She wanted to make sense of how this could be.
+It emotionally decimated them and she wanted to make sense of how this could be.
 How could suffering on the one hand make some people stronger, while on the other hand emotionally decimate certain people?

 Modules in DBT